mdmen/ext-manager/README.md

 Just allows to turn on/off your extensions.
-Only native js/css/html, without third-party libs.
+Native es6 without third-party libs.